pranaynaidu/pranaynaidu.github.io/index.md

-# **Hey there, I'm Pranay.**
-# Check out my ePortfolio

-## Personal Self-Assessment
+# Personal Self-Assessment
-The Computer Science Program has been a tremendous journey and a proud accomplishment for me.
+The Computer Science Program has been a tremendous journey that has brought

-You can use the [editor on GitHub](https://github.com/pranaynaidu/pranaynaidu.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 ```ruby
 /* IT145 Final Project - Zoo Monitoring System (Option 2)